3mcd/byda/README.md

 * and `dom` is a 'container' or 'parent' element to contain the Flash to.

 You can pass a callback to the `byda()` function as the second parameter.
-The function will be executed with `this` bound to a new Flash, and one paramter `data` that contains the JSON response objects.
+The function will be executed with the first parameter bound to a new Flash.

-###this
+###view

-The `this` value of the callback will be a _Flash_ object that contains important info about the newly loaded content.
+The first parameter of the callback will be a _Flash_ object that contains important info about the newly loaded content.
 This object includes a 'stores' object that contains elements organized by their data-attribute value.
 Each organization is called a Store.